leolanese/Becoming-Functional/markdowns/welcome.md

 # Becoming Functional

-### To become Functional we need to start Thinking Functionally.
-Lets go throw some steps to get the right mindset into Functional Programming mindset to become into functional.
+> To become Functional we need to start Thinking Functionally.
+Lets go throw some steps to get **the right mindset into Functional Programming mindset to become into functional**.

 Before start:
 To start with this workshops you need to have an undertanding of what Functional Programming is.